 Completing necessary education steps became a must in today’s humanitarian and development world.
 If you have decided to pursue a career in the humanitarian sector and are on the break of choosing your major, you might consider studying law, international relations, political sciences or a similar field.
 However, humanitarian organizations are often in a search for qualified personnel in medicine, engineering and communications to work directly on the field in disaster hit areas.
 Therefore, if you have chosen to study in some of these areas you still have good chances to become a humanitarian aid worker.

 Besides acquiring a major degree in the relevant field, one of the requirements that humanitarian organizations also look for in candidates is having a relevant masters’ degree.
 There are no exact formulas or guidelines on what to study and which master classes to take; however, you should be able to narrow down and concentrate on the sector or area in which you wish to work in.
-For example, that could be humanitarian crisis, child protection, human rights, international development, peace studies and similar.
-Your masters does not have to be completely concentrated on humanitarian crisis but it should be applicable through your research and dissertation like for example concentrating on issues that relate to refugees or climate change.
+For example, that could humanitarian crisis, child protection, human rights, international development, peace studies and similar.
+Your masters does not have to be completely concentrated on humanitarian crisis but it should be applicable through your research and dissertation like for example concentrating to issues relate to refugees or climate change.

 Last, but not least, if you wish to become a humanitarian aid worker, you should opt to learn new languages.
 The importance of speaking foreign languages lies in that fact that as a humanitarian worker, you will find yourself working in developing and underserved communities and humanitarian organizations very often require from candidates to speak a certain language to be able to work in the field without facing limitations.
 For example, learning Arabic and Spanish is highly recommended in within the humanitarian sectors and, luckily, there are many free available options to learn these languages today.